 A key aim of this journal is to disseminate excellent critique and other forms of scholarship (e.g. phenomenological) in and related to the field of popular music education.
-The journal seeks to have an inclusive, global reach.
+The editors seek for the journal to have an inclusive, global reach.
 “Education” and “popular music” are terms that the editors are glad to see stretched and problematized through rigorous examination from multiple perspectives.
+JPME publishes three times per year.

 Contemporary commodification and commercialization have created a chasm between conceptualizations of music making and numerous realities in our world.
 The chapters in The Oxford Handbook of Music Making and Leisure present myriad ways for reconsidering and refocusing attention back on the rich, exciting, and emotionally charged ways in which people of all ages make time for making music.